TrueFiEng/Waffle/docs/source/getting-started.rst

 Writing a contract
 ------------------

-Below is example contract written in Solidity.
+Below is an example contract written in Solidity.
 Place it in :code:`contracts/BasicToken.sol` file of your project:

 .. code-block:: solidity